 Permit3 is an open-source token approval protocol that enables multichain token permission with a single signature and full gas abstraction.
-It eliminates the need for redundant approvals and native gas tokens, enabling developers to simplify cross-chain token operations using a single user signature.
+It eliminates the need for redundant approvals and native gas tokens, letting developers simplify cross-chain token operations using a single user signature.
 Permit2, by contrast, solved the same problem on a single chain.
 If you already know Permit2 and you are weighing whether the upgrade is worth the integration work, this is the comparison you need.

 The One-Paragraph Summary

-Permit2 lets a user sign one EIP-712 message to authorize token spending on a single chain.
-Permit3 lets a user sign one EIP-712 message to authorize token spending across every chain where Permit3 is deployed.
-The cryptographic trick that makes that possible is an Unbalanced Merkle Tree whose root is what the user actually signs, with each leaf scoping a per-chain permission.
-Permit3 also ships new nonce semantics, expanded allowance modes, ERC-7702 integration, and multi-token support for ERC-721 and ERC-1155.
-It keeps the full Permit2 interface intact so existing integrations upgrade in place.
+Permit2 lets a user sign one EIP-712 message to authorize token spending on one chain.
+Permit3 lets a user sign one EIP-712 message to authorize token spending across every chain where Permit3 is deployed, with the signed payload acting as the canonical permission state that each chain redeems against.
+The cryptographic mechanism is an Unbalanced Merkle Tree whose root is what the user signs.

 Side-by-Side Technical Comparison